Brianna Bernas Numb, 2023 (8” x 12”); Graphite pencil on paper

 Artist Statement

-Whether my work is highlighting social injustices, drawing connections between the past and present, or depicting themes related to nature or my own personal experiences, I recognize that although the world around me, including myself, is ever evolving, constantly being either ripped at the seams or struggling to be pieced back together, we are all uniquely ourselves because of each fracture.
+I recognize that although the world around me, including myself, is ever evolving, constantly being either ripped at the seams or struggling to be pieced back together, we are all uniquely ourselves because of each fracture.
 The people, places, and objects that are cracked but not shattered are where the most vulnerability, but also the most beauty, lies.

 Biography